j0shymitsu/uni-notes/Lecture Notes/Cybersecurity/Cybersecurity I/2 Hardware, VM's & Networks.md

 ##### Control Bus:
 A ==bidirectional== component of a computers internal communication system that manages and coordinates the flow of information between the CPU and other hardware.
 It transmits control signals and commands, such as read/write, interrupt and clock signals. ==This ensures operations are carried out in the correct sequence.==
 ##### Address Bus:
-A ==unidirectional== component that carries [[memory addresses]] for data storage or retrieval from the CPU to memory or I/O devices.
+A ==unidirectional== component that carries [[Memory Addresses]] for data storage or retrieval from the CPU to memory or I/O devices.
 The address bus specifies the physical location in memory where data is to be read from or written to.
 ##### Data Bus:
 A ==bidirectional== subsystem that transfers actual data to and from components.
 ##### MMU (Memory Management Unit):
 Handles memory related operations.
 It is ==integrated into the processor== and manages all aspects of memory and caching operations associated with the processor.
-Also enables the use of [[virtual memory]].
+Also enables the use of [[Virtual Memory]].
 ##### Northbridge & Southbridge:
 A distinction in computer architecture.
 The [[Northbridge & Southbridge.png|northbridge]] is located closer to the CPU on the motherboard, and manages flow between the CPU, RAM and graphics card.
 The [[Northbridge & Southbridge.png|southbridge]] is located further from the CPU and handles slower I/O operations.